 Undergraduate scholarships and awards

 The Department of Political Science offers a number of scholarships and awards.
-The Director of Undergraduate Studies and faculty select winners on the basis of academic performance and criteria specific to each award.
-All students receive notifications about the application process and eligibility requirements.
+The department select winners on the basis of academic performance and criteria specific to each award.
+Qualified students receive notifications about the application process and eligibility requirements.

 Political Science majors may also apply to be nominated to attend the following conferences, receiving funds to help cover related expenses: